hansen942/pl-project/README.md

 It also supports user defined algebraic data types, prenex polymorphism type inference, and I am working to add type classes.

 Currently the only typeclass is `printable` of types that can be printed with the built-in print function.
-It is currently not possible for the user to define typeclasses, but I intend to add this functionality as well.
+It is currently not possible for the user to define typeclasses, and after thinking about how this could be accomplished, I have decided that while I intend to add more typeclasses, I probably will not allow users to define typeclasses themselves.

 ## Example Code